mhebrard/chi-lib/app/components/charts/heatmap/README.md

 **actions:**
 * init: create an empty chart
 * update: inject the data in the chart
-* disable: click on a label to gray it out
+* enableGroup: click on a label to disable all but this category.
+Shift+click or Ctrl+click on a label to switch the category between disabled and enabled stage.
-* enable: click on a grayout label to enable it again
+* enableAll: left click to enable all the category.

 **parameters**
 * div = 'body': container id